Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 - He's also carried the ball 37 times for 90 yards and three touchdowns, averaging 5.6 yards per game.

-- The Dolphins have thrown the ball in 59.8% of their plays from scrimmage this year while running the ball 40.2% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Dolphins, who rank 24th in the NFL in points scored, have attempted a pass 59.8% of the time while running the ball 40.2% of the time.

-- Tagovailoa has thrown 49 passes in the red zone this season, 36.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Patriots.